 Rules by Event: Overview

-If you have the new Facebook Pixel installed on your website and you’re using Standard Events, you can also create rules based on the events that are performed on your site.
+If you have the new The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. installed on your website and you’re using Standard Events, you can also create rules based on the events that are performed on your site.

 After selecting “Event” you’ll get standard event options to choose from.